jacebrowning/jacebrowning.info/_posts/2016-10-21-itemizing-career-goals.md

 4. Have some free work time for side projects

-5. To have a dedicated conference budget
+5. Have a dedicated conference budget

 -----